 Rich in culture and history, Japan has a complex, dynamic and fascinating society that contrasts high-tech cityscapes with temples, mountains and forests.
 The samurai heritage lives on in the films of Kurosawa and in the martial arts, while Japanese popular culture continues to have a significant global influence, with manga-based shades and tones being used by international fashion designers, and anime character design impacting on animation industries worldwide.

 In a little under four decades, the Republic of Korea has been transformed from a war-ravaged, agricultural country into one of the leading trading nations and economies of the world.
 Korean goods are exported to developing and industrialised countries, and Korean companies have set up sales networks and built factories all over the world.

-A centuries-old struggle against more powerful neighbours, the painful division of the country into communist north and democratic south in 1948, and the lasting influence of Confucian ways of thinking have all played an important part in Korea’s modern history.
+A centuries-old struggle against more powerful neighbours, the painful division of the country into communist north and democratic south in the 1940's, and the lasting influence of Confucian ways of thinking have all played an important part in Korea’s modern history.
 In addition, the Koreans have a cultural heritage of which they are justifiably proud.
 Surprisingly, Korea remains something of an unknown quantity in the West, but its rapid rise to join the ranks of the world’s industrialised nations will create a demand for people who understand this fascinating country.